How to Build a Motorcycle Exhaust with Biltwell's Custom Exhaust Kit

 TIPS: The best way to weld exhaust pipe

 The best way to weld the exhaust pipe is to use TIG welding because TIG welding is suitable for the exhaust material (typically mild or potentially stainless steel).
-The fine control and penetration a TIG weld offers is superior to MIG welding, especially on an exhaust pipe.
+The fine control and penetration a TIG weld offers is superior to MIG welding, especially on a custom chopper exhaust pipe.

 A good TIG welder can fusion weld (TIG weld without adding additional material via filler rod) the exhaust segments together if the fit and finish is tight and without gaps.
 MIG welding is fine as well, though the larger weld beads often need a lot of work to be ground or sanded down to attain a seamless look.